ExplainReduce: Generating global explanations from many local explanations: Related work

-Another large class of explanations which deserves mention is the so-called case-based or example-based XAI methods, which use representative samples in the training set to explain novel ones \cite{agnar1994casebased, kim2016examples}.
+A related paradigm is the so-called case-based or example-based approaches, which summarise data rather than explanations and use representative samples in the training set to explain novel ones \citep{agnar1994casebased, kim2016examples}.
 One such method is using prototypes, which present the user with the most similar ``prototype items'' as an explanation, such as showing images of birds with similar plumage as a basis for classification.